monarchwadia/monarchwadia.com-old/content/post/working-with-me-as-a-mentor.md

 - How often do you customize your job applications?
 - How long do you take to apply to one job, on average?
+- What job boards do you use?

 # Quantity

 - How many jobs do you apply to every week?
 And what kinds of jobs do you apply to?
 - How many people do you network with every week?
 And what job title(s) do they generally hold?
+- How many screening calls do you get per week?
+- How many screening calls do you successfully pass per week?
 - How many 1st stage non-technical interviews do you get per week?
 - How many 1st stage non-technical interviews do you successfully pass per week?
 - How many 1st stage technical interviews (like Leetcode) do you get per week?